-Only two percent of Tanzanian schoolgirls have access to disposable sanitary pads.
+Only 2% of Tanzanian schoolgirls have access to disposable sanitary pads.
 More commonly, anything from cloth rags to socks, leaves or dry grass are used.
-One girl at a school in Tanzania came up with a clever way to tackle the problem so pupils didn’t have to miss school.
+One girl at a school in Tanzania, Alice Magaka, came up with a clever way to tackle the problem so pupils didn’t have to miss school.

 Loyola High School in Dar es Salaam is a private school with 1,200 students, of which about half are girls.
 Most students that attend here come from upper middle class families.
 It is also a Christian school, and as such they accept students from low-income families free of charge.